permitio/opal-cedar/readme.md

 In the real world, the data sources for our application will be a database, identity management, or any other data source that will tell us more about the users and the data we're handling.
 For the purpose of the demo, we created a hard-coded JSON file that mocks our main app data source, including the resources, roles, and basic user details.

 Let's take a look at the file named `data.json` in our data folder.
+As you can find here, we represents our Roles, Resources, Actions, and Users, in hierarchical JSON format.
+This format is the Cedar entity format, in a real app, we will use our DB to attribute our app data to the Cedar entities.

 ```
 TBD